wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 = 0.1 =
 * First release of the plugin.

+== Upgrade Notice ==

+= 0.5 =
+Upgrade is recommended.
+This version correctly handles the cache and also you can specify alternative sources for your feed.

 == Credits ==

 My thanks go to all people who contributed in revisioning and helping me in any form, and in particular to [Nicola D'Agostino](http://www.nicoladagostino.net/ "Nicola's website") and to [Barbara Arianna Ripepi](http://suzupearl.com/ "Barbara's website") for their great idea behind this work.